saxix/django-concurrency/docs/middleware.rst

     </table>

-If you want to use ConcurrentMiddleware in the admin and you are using :ref:`ConcurrentModelAdmin` remeber to set your ModelAdmin to NOT use :ref:`ConcurrentForm`
+If you want to use ConcurrentMiddleware in the admin and you are using :ref:`ConcurrentModelAdmin` remember to set your ModelAdmin to NOT use :ref:`ConcurrentForm`

 .. code-block:: python

     from django import forms

     class MyModelAdmin(ConcurrentModelAdmin):
-        form = forms.ModelForm  # override default ConcurrentForm
+        form = forms.ModelForm  # overrides default ConcurrentForm